akananth/Graphql--Unit/README.md

 * Install Unit on a supported operating system  https://unit.nginx.org/installation/

 # Next follow the steps below
 *For this demo we will be using Express as a node js web application framework that provides broad features for building Apollo Graphql Server.

-* NGINX Unit support  see our Express, Koa, and Docker howtos or a basic sample.
+* For assistance with NGINX Unit, please refer to our how tos on Express, Koa, and Docker or take a look at our basic sample.
 ```
 $ sudo npm install -g --unsafe-perm unit-http  #Next, install unit-Http
 $ mkdir -p demo
 $ cd demo
 $ npm install express --save  #Install express framework  https://unit.nginx.org/howto/express/
 $ npm link unit-http  #First, you need to have the unit-http module installed.
 If it’s global, symlink it in your project directory:
-$ npm init
 ```
 * Create your Express app; let’s store it as /demo/apollo.js.
-First, initialize the directory:

 ```
 import { ApolloServer } from '@apollo/server';